lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 with some starting node being 0.
 The low-link value is highly dependent on the order of traversal in a DFS, which is random.

-To cope with the random traversal order of a DFS, Tarjan's algorithm maintains a stack of valid nodes from which to update low-link values from.
+To handle the random traversal order of a DFS, Tarjan's algorithm maintains a stack of valid nodes from which to update low-link values from.
 Nodes are added to the stack of valid nodes as they're explored for the first time and are removed each time a complete SCC is found.
 To